munificent/craftinginterpreters/book/statements-and-state.md

 </aside>

-We only have a single token of lookahead, so what do we do?
+We have only a single token of lookahead, so what do we do?
 We use a little trick, and it looks like this:

 ^code parse-assignment

-Most of the code for parsing an assignment expression looks similar to the other binary operators like `+`.
+Most of the code for parsing an assignment expression looks similar to that of the other binary operators like `+`.
 We parse the left-hand side, which can be any expression of higher precedence.
 If we find an `=`, we parse the right-hand side and then wrap it all up in an assignment expression tree node.

 <aside name="no-throw">